The Bankrate promise

 How to choose a debt consolidation option

 There is no shortage of debt consolidation options.
 When considering which strategies could work for you, analyze each lender’s interest rates, loan terms and fees.
-If possible, avoid subprime lenders that cater to consumers with bad credit — these lenders offer the highest interest rates and unforgiving loan terms.
-Even if your credit score is lower, it’s worth shopping around with traditional lenders first.
+If possible, avoid lenders that cater to consumers with less-than-ideal credit — these lenders offer the highest interest rates and unforgiving loan terms.
+Even if your credit score is lower, it’s worth shopping around with traditional lenders first by prequalifying to see your predicted eligibility odds.

 Always calculate the total cost of your current debts and compare it against the total cost of any consolidation method.
 This way, you’ll avoid spending more and ensure you’re choosing the best debt consolidation option for your finances.